December 10, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Garage Wiring

 Dave’s Reply:

-Thanks for your electrical question Jeff.
+Thanks for your electrical wiring question Jeff.

 How to Plan the Electrical Circuits for Your Garage